Learn to Trust Your Perspective

 As a life long learner, I have been working as a psychotherapist since 1971, first as an LCSW social worker, then as a Ph.D. psychologist since 1986, and then as a Psy.D. psychoanalyst, since 2002.
 Each degree program deepened my intent, my skills and experience, and commitment to working with adults and couples in a therapeutic relationship dealing with their concerns, whether, grief and loss, anxiety and depression, trauma, relational conflicts, shame and self esteem issues, sexual issues, work issues, or meaning of life issues.
 I have taught in graduate schools of social work, psychology, and psychoanalysis and have published in psychoanalytic journals.

 Many issues that I see people struggling with are rooted in relational patterns often stemming from troubled relationships earlier in life.
 These patterns, often out of awareness, may get triggered and played out automatically in current life contexts.
-These patterns may be expressed in our bodies as patterns of physical tensions, restrictions, and physiological disregulation of arousal as well.
-Often, one has no idea as to how these patterns are set in motion, let alone how to change the pattern and the troubles in your life to allow for more sense of freedom, love, and vitality in your daily experience.
+These patterns also may be expressed in our bodies as patterns of physical tensions, holding and restrictions, and physiological disregulation of arousal as well.
+Often, one has no idea as to how these patterns are triggered and set in motion, let alone how to change the pattern and the troubles in your life to allow for more sense of freedom, love, and vitality in your daily experience.

 Somatic Psychotherapy is a holistic mind-body-spirit process of exploration that invites all of you--all of your self states and somatic sensations into engagement over time -- a potentially integrative experience that also honors your inner knowing while opening new possibilities.